 While abortion providers have frequently been criticized for failing to adequately inform their clients, that is not the only failure in communication.
 Too often, the men and women themselves do not adequately communicate their fears and desires and, as a result, an abortion decision is made which neither partner is satisfied with.
 Men tend to withhold their thoughts and desires concerning pregnancy outcome and, instead, yield the decision entirely to their partners as they perceive such behavior as “supporting” them.
 While the research on men and abortion is limited, a consistent observation is that men will repress their own emotions because they believe that is the most appropriate way to care for their partners.
 Ironically, many women report that had they received an assurance of support from their partners, they would have chosen to carry their pregnancies to term.
 Sadly then, the decision to abort is often not what either party wants but is the result of a failure of communication between men and women trying to cope with the crisis of unplanned pregnancy.

 (From the downloadable pdf, “Men and Abortion: Finding Healing, Restoring Hope” by Dr. Catherine C. Coyle)

 If you are suffering after involvement with an abortion, please call PREGNANCY COUNSELLING AUSTRALIA on 1300 737 732 (24-hour hotline).
-The friendly, non-judgemental staff waiting for your call.
+The friendly staff are ready to help you heal.